 It can be given through:

-Lines and ports are used to take blood samples as well as to give you chemotherapy.
-You can go home with the line or port in.
-It can be left in until you have finished your course of chemotherapy.
-This means you will not need a cannula or needles put into the veins in your arm every time you have chemotherapy or blood tests.
-You can also have antibiotics, fluids or a blood transfusion through your line or port.
+If you have a line or port, it can be left in until your whole course of chemotherapy is over.
+This means you won’t need a cannula or needles put into the veins in your arm every time you have treatment.
+You can also have blood tests taken from your line or port.
+Antibiotics, fluids or a blood transfusion can be given through it too.

 When your course of treatment is over, the line or port will be taken out.
 A doctor or nurse will do this for you, usually in the outpatient department.